Published on October 29, 2021 Wix vs WordPress – Choosing The Right Platform

 There’s an ecommerce alternative to Wix and WordPress

 In your search to find the best shopping cart and ecommerce platform, you have probably started to realise that there is no perfect system.
 They all have advantages and disadvantages so you’re left with seeking out the best one for your business.
 If you prefer WordPress, consider hosting your website with us.
-If you’re convinced that Wix is the one for you and your online shop, then you might want to consider Ozcart Ecommerce, our own hosted shopping cart.
+If you’re convinced that a hosted solution like Wix is the one for you and your online shop, then you might want to consider Ozcart Ecommerce, our own hosted shopping cart.
 Ozcart is a shopping cart system for stores with lots of features.
 You can even use OpenCart modules with it.
 Ozcart includes hosting, email (depending on your plan), and you won’t have to concern yourself with bug fixing and new features as it’s all included in the plan.

 All of the above systems are excellent choices and we suggest experimenting and trying out the trials or demos to get some experience with each platform before making a decision.
 It would save you time in the future, if you find that the platform where you set up all your products and pages wasn’t the appropriate one.